ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 grtrack@range <- BRCA_only_range
 ```

-or less hacky by using the new range to construct another `GeneRegionTrack`,
+or by less hacky way that use the new range to construct another `GeneRegionTrack`,

 ```r
 grtrack_BRCA_only <- GeneRegionTrack(